© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Whalley Bridge is a scheduled monument protected by Historic England under reference 1005107.
 View the official record →

-Whalley Bridge is a stone bridge crossing the River Calder at Whalley in Lancashire.
+Whalley Bridge is a stone arch bridge that crosses the River Calder near the village of Whalley in Lancashire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005107.

 Whalley Bridge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005107.